George Gould (Baptist): Works

 Posthumous was Sermons and Addresses, 1883.

 Family

 Gould married (May 1843) Elizabeth, younger daughter of Samuel Pearce, of South Molton, Devon, who survived him, with four of their eight children.
 His eldest son George Pearce Gould, minister (1880) of Cotham Grove Baptist Chapel, Bristol, was his biographer.

 The Rev George Pearce Gould (his biographer) became the principal of Regent's Park College in London (1896-1920), now Regent's Park College, a permanent private hall at Oxford University.
-Another son was Alfred Gould (surgeon), later Sir Alfred Pearce Gould, a vice-chancellor of the University of London from 1916–1917 and one of the first trustees of Save the Children.
+Another son was Alfred Gould (surgeon), later Sir Alfred Pearce Gould, a vice-chancellor of the University of London from 1916 to 1917 and one of the first trustees of Save the Children.